Skip to content

 Chinese technology corporations Huawei and ZTE, blacklisted in the U.S. for risks of espionage, are also extremely intertwined with Cuba’s telecommunications infrastructure.
 These companies helped the Cuban regime shut down online communications during the 2021 anti-government protests.

-China has also made critical investments in other Latin American nations.
-Along with Cuba, they have joined Beijing’s Belt and Road Initiative, which China uses to expand its economic and diplomatic power.
+China has also made critical investments in much of the Western Hemisphere.
+Along with Cuba, multiple Latin American nations have joined Beijing’s Belt and Road Initiative, which China uses to expand its economic and diplomatic power.

 For Representative Troy Carter (D-LA), the lack of U.S. development aid in Latin America “isn’t just bad policy, it was a strategic mistake that has had real consequences on national security and regional stability.
 In Latin America, these decisions have been nothing short of a gift for authoritarian regimes in Cuba, Venezuela, and Nicaragua.
 By retreating from our role as a champion of democracy and development, we left a vacuum that autocrats have rushed to fill.”